Love & Devotion

 "Love & Devotion" is a song by the German Eurodance and pop music project Real McCoy (also known as M.C.
 Sar & the Real McCoy).
 Originally an album track from their second album, Space Invaders (1994), it was later released in Europe in April 1995 by Arista Records as a Real McCoy single.
 It was written and produced by J, Wind, Quickmix and Olaf Jeglitza.
 The single peaked within the top 10 in Australia, Finland, Lithuania and Scotland.
-Its music video was filmed in London, England, featuring the band performing in the city at night.
+Its music video was filmed in London, England, featuring the band performing at locations in the city at night.

 Critical reception

 AllMusic editor Bryan Buss named "Love & Devotion" a standout track from the Another Night album.
 James Richliano from The Boston Globe described it as "Spanish-flavoured".
 Annette M. Lai from the Gavin Report stated that it has "hit potential".
 Ross Jones from The Guardian named it "pan-cultural disco".
 British Lennox Herald remarked that the song "has shades of Ace of Base which probably means that it will be a hit."
 In his weekly UK chart commentary, James Masterton said, "For some reason the more laid-back tempo of 'Love and Devotion' reminds me of the kind of record the DJ would put on at an open air disco in the middle of the continent in summer."

 Pan-European magazine Music & Media noted that musically, the Berlin duo "carries on with a reggae-styled Euro dance follow-up" to 'Another Night'.
 Music Week gave the song a score of four out of five, stating that "moving into Ace of Base Eurofied reggae territory, this is destined for the Top 10".
 James Hamilton from the Record Mirror Dance Update named it an "Ace of Base-ish catchy Euro-reggae chugger" in his weekly dance column.
 Gill Whyte from Smash Hits gave it two out of five, writing, "She chirrups away about lurrve, to a pappy reggae backing, then he comes in, all deep-throaty what-your-dad-would-think-was-sexy stylee rapping, and that's about it."